huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    Sets the visibility of all active overlay layers.

    :param boolean visible: whether the layers should be showing

+.. js:function:: map.getOverlayOpacity(layer = 0)

+   Gets the opacity of the specified overlay layer.
+Opacity ranges from 0 (invisible) to 100 (completely opaque).

+   :param number layer: the layer id.
+Defaults to ``0``
+   :returns number: the opacity

+.. js:function:: map.setOverlayOpacity(opacity, layer = 0)

+   Sets the opacity of the specified overlay layer.
+Opacity ranges from 0 (invisible) to 100 (completely opaque).

+   :param number opacity: the opacity
+   :param number layer: the layer id.
+Defaults to ``0``

+.. js:function:: map.setOverlaysOpacity(opacity)

+   Sets the opacity of all active overlay layers.
+Opacity ranges from 0 (invisible) to 100 (completely opaque).

+   :param number opacity: the opacity

 .. js:function:: map.getOverlayX(layer = 0)